zhourax/VEGA/README.md

 # VEGA<img src="assets/lyra.png" alt="Icon" width="25" height="25">: Learning Interleaved Image-Text Comprehension in Vision-Language Large Models

-We propose a novel multimodal task called Interleaved Image-Text Comprehension (IITC) to evaluate a model's ability to process Interleaved image and text inputs that include redundant and misleading information.
-To assess and improve model performance on the IITC task, we have created the VEGA dataset, which consists of two subsets.
-These subsets are used for training and evaluating both the IITC task and the ITA task, the latter being a subtask designed to support the training of the IITC task.
+We introduce a new multimodal task named Interleaved Image-Text Comprehension (IITC), designed to evaluate a model's capability to handle interleaved image-text inputs that contain redundant and misleading information.
+To enhance and measure model performance on the IITC task, we developed the VEGA dataset.
+By fine-tuning Qwen-VL-Chat on the VEGA dataset, we created VEGA-Base, a strong baseline for the IITC task.

 ![](assets/intro1.png)